University of Technology Sydney

 Formal feedback will consist of results and comments provided on summative assessments, and advice provided at the cohort level on assessments.

-Voluntary topic-based quizzes will provide students will immediate formative feedback on what they have learned in videos.
-Mandatory weekly quizzes will provide students will immediate summative feedback on what they have learned in a module.
+Topic-based practice quizzes will provide students will immediate formative feedback after each video in a module.
 Students can, therefore, quickly identify gaps in their knowledge and confirm their understanding.

 Informal feedback will also be provided in tutorials where students can test their understanding of the readings and their legal knowledge.